jonaschlegel/archaeological-fields-and-methods/README.md

 #### Relevant Podcasts/Videos/Newsletters/Blogs

 - **[Podcast: Archaeology Podcast Network - Digital Archaeology Series](https://www.archaeologypodcastnetwork.com/)**: A series of discussions about the latest in digital archaeology.
-- **[YouTube: Virtual Archaeology and 3D Modelling](https://www.youtube.com/)**: A video series showcasing virtual archaeology projects, including 3D reconstructions of ancient sites.
+- **[YouTube: CyArk](https://www.youtube.com/user/CyArk)**: Features videos showcasing digital preservation projects and 3D reconstructions of heritage sites.
-- **[Blog: Digital Archaeology Blog](https://digitalarchaeology.org/blog/)**: Features articles on the latest trends in digital archaeology, including 3D documentation, virtual reconstructions, and digital databases.
+- **[CAA International Blog](https://journal.caa-international.org/)**: Provides articles and updates on computer applications in archaeology.

 #### Conferences

 - **[Computer Applications and Quantitative Methods in Archaeology (CAA) Annual Conference](https://www.caaconference.org/)** (International): A yearly conference focusing on the application of digital tools and computational methods in archaeology.
-- **[Digital Heritage International Congress](https://www.digitalheritage2018.org/)** (International): A global conference that brings together professionals from the digital heritage field, including digital archaeology experts.
+- **Digital Heritage International Congress** (International): A global conference that brings together professionals from the digital heritage field, including digital archaeology experts.
 - **[European Association of Archaeologists (EAA) Annual Meeting](https://www.e-a-a.org/)** (International): Includes sessions on digital archaeology and the latest technological innovations.

 #### Societies/Online Groups/Forums

 - **[Computer Applications and Quantitative Methods in Archaeology (CAA)](https://www.caaconference.org/)** (International): An international organization promoting the use of digital technologies in archaeology.
 - **[CyArk - Digital Preservation Forum](https://www.cyark.org/)** (International): A community dedicated to the digital preservation of archaeological sites and cultural heritage through 3D documentation.
-- **[Facebook: Digital Archaeology Forum](https://www.facebook.com/groups/digitalarchaeology/)**: An online group where archaeologists discuss and share their experiences with digital tools and methods.

 </details>